worthingtonjg/rubiks-cube/README.md

 There are 4 cameras in the scene:

-- Main Camera: This is the main camera used to display the game view
+- *Main Camera*: This is the main camera used to display the game view
-- Camera X, Camera Y, Camera Z: Three faces of the cube are not visible from the game view, these cameras are positioned on the three hidden sides and used by the mirrors to show the sides.
-- Each camera targets a seperate render texture (3 total), that projects onto a plane (creating a mirror)
+- *Camera X, Camera Y, Camera Z*: Three faces of the cube are not visible from the game view, these cameras are positioned on the three hidden sides and used by the mirrors to show the sides.
+Each camera targets a seperate render texture (3 total), that projects onto a plane (creating a mirror).
 - There are no scripts associated with the cameras.

 **Lights**